 The distinction between information in a variable and in an Attribute is somewhat arbitrary.
 However, the intention is that Attributes hold information that aids in the interpretation of data held in a variable.
 Variables, on the other hand, hold the primary content of a data source.

-Section ? provides a formal syntax for DAP DDX characterizations.
-It is defined using the RelaxNG standard [] for describing the context-free syntax of a class of XML documents, the DDX in this case.
+Section ? provides a formal syntax for DAP DMR characterizations.
+It is defined using the RelaxNG standard [] for describing the context-free syntax of a class of XML documents, the DMR in this case.
 The following discussion closely follows that RELAX NG syntax specification.
 It should be noted that any syntax specification requires a specification of the lexical elements of the syntax.
 The XML specification [] provides most of the lexical context for the syntax, but there are certain places where additional lexical elements must be used.
 Section ? describes those additional lexical elements, and those elements are discussed at appropriate points in the following discussion.

-Since the syntax is context-free, there are semantic limitations on what is legal in a DDX.
+Since the syntax is context-free, there are semantic limitations on what is legal in a DMR.
 These semantic limitations are defined at appropriate places in the following documentation.
 It should also be noted that if there are conflicts between what is described here and the RelaxNG syntax, then the syntax takes precedence.

-DDX Declarations
+DMR Declarations

-XML Escaping Within the DDX
+XML Escaping Within the DMR

-Any string of characters appearing within an XML attribute in the DDX must apply the standard XML escapes.
+Any string of characters appearing within an XML attribute in the DMR must apply the standard XML escapes.
 Specifically, any attribute value containing any of the following characters must replace them with the corresponding XML escape form.